MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/portability.md

 ---
 title: Portability for containers in Windows Server
-description: Learn about portability for containers in Windows Server (Annual Channel?)
+description: Discover the benefits of container portability in Windows Server (Annual Channel) and how it streamlines your workflow. ms.topic: conceptual
-ms.topic: conceptual
 author: gswashington
 ms.author: roharwoo